SkNuwanTissera/module-ballerinax-googleapis.drive/Package.md

 **Add project configurations file**

-Add the project configuration file by creating a `ballerina.conf` file under the root path of the project structure.
+Add the project configuration file by creating a `Config.toml` file under the root path of the project structure.
 This file should have following configurations.
-Add the tokens obtained in the previous step to the `ballerina.conf` file.
+Add the tokens obtained in the previous step to the `Config.toml` file.

 ```
 ACCESS_TOKEN = "<access_token>"